Training-Dummy/git-training/README.md

    - Navigate to GitHub and under the "Pull requests" tab, select your branch to merge into `main`.

 7. **Add 2 of your neighbor as reviewers**.
+   - Note: Add them as reviewers, not assignees

 8. **Wait for a review**.
 Review your neighbor's pull request.